-Elementary - If your child is to go home from school other than their scheduled plan - please make arrangements prior to the start of the school day and send a note to the office and your child's teacher.
-We have been inundated with phone calls to send children with different individuals.
-This interrupts class, is distracting to other students, and disrupts learning.
-Messages will only be given to students in emergency situations.
+Elementary - If your child is to go home from school other than their scheduled plan - please make arrangements prior to the start of the school day and send a note to the office.

 TRANSCRIPTS: These records, on file in the office, include a listing of courses taken by the student, the student's final semester grades, the scores achieved on standardized tests, and the student's attendance record.
 Transcript information is confidential and available only to an adult pupil or to the parent or guardian of a minor pupil.
 Upon request, a minor pupil may view his/her transcript in the presence of a person qualified to explain and interpret the records.
 With the written permission of an adult pupil or the parent or guardian of a minor pupil, the school shall make a copy of the transcript available to the person named on the permission form.